Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/README.md

 The activity and lecture can bleed together.
 I imagine launching a chain and getting some basic tokens

 - 🗣️ Resource Allocation lecture
-- ⌨️ Launch a blockchain activity
+- ⌨️ Start a Blockchain Activity